 Tightly-coupled computing resources such as clusters are typically used to run batch parallel workloads.
 An application in such a workload is typically communication intensive, executing synchronizing collective communication.
-The Bulk Synchronous Parallel (BSP) model [24] is commonly used to understand many of these applications.
+The Bulk Synchronous Parallel (BSP) model [30] is commonly used to understand many of these applications.
 In the BSP model, application execution alternates between phases of local computation and phases of global collective communication.
-Because the communication is global, the threads of execution on different nodes must be carefully scheduled if the machine is time-shared.
 If a thread on one node is slow or blocked due to some other thread unrelated to the application, all of the application's threads stall.

 To avoid stalls and provide predictable performance for users, almost all tightly-coupled computing resources today are space-shared.
-In space-sharing [23], each application is given a partition of the available nodes, and on its partition, it is the only application running, thus avoiding the problem altogether by providing complete performance isolation between running applications.
+In space-sharing [27], each application is given a partition of the available nodes, and on its partition, it is the only application running, thus ensuring complete performance isolation between running applications.
 Space-sharing introduces several problems, however.
 Most obviously, it limits the utilization of the machine because the CPUs of the nodes are idle when communication or I/O is occurring.
 Space-sharing also makes it likely that applications that require many nodes will be stuck in the queue for a long time and, when running, block many applications that require small numbers of nodes.
 Finally, space-sharing permits a provider to control the response time or execution rate of a parallel job at only a very course granularity.
-Though it can be argued theoretically that applications can be always built such that computation and I/O overlap all the time, thus preventing stalls, practically speaking, this is rarely the case.
-We propose a new self-adaptive approach to time-sharing parallel applications on tightly-coupled computing resources like clusters, performance-targetted feedback-controlled real-time scheduling.
-The goals of our technique are to provide

-- performance isolation within a time-sharing framework that permits multiple applications to share a node, and - performance control that allows the administrator to finely control the execution rate of each application while keeping its resource utilization automatically proportional to execution rate.
+We propose a new self-adaptive approach to time-sharing parallel applications on tightly-coupled computing resources like clusters, performance-targeted feedback-controlled real-time scheduling.
+The goals of our technique are to provide (1) performance isolation within a time-sharing framework that permits multiple applications to share a node, and (2) performance control that allows the administrator to finely control the execution rate of each application while keeping its resource utilization automatically proportional to execution rate.
 Conversely, the administrator can set a target resource utilization for each application and have commensurate application execution rates follow.

-In performance-targetted feedback-controlled real-time scheduling, each node has a periodic real-time scheduler.
+In performance-targeted feedback-controlled real-time scheduling, each node has a periodic real-time scheduler.
 The local application thread is scheduled with a (period, slice) constraint, meaning that it executes slice seconds every period.
 Notice that slice/period is the utilization of the application on the node.
-Our implementation uses our previously described [11] and publicly available VSched tool.
+Our implementation uses our previously described [13] and publicly available VSched tool.
 VSched is a user-level periodic real-time scheduler for Linux that we originally developed to explore scheduling interactive and batch workloads together.
-Section 3 provides an overview.

 Once an administrator has set a target execution rate for an application, a global controller determines the appropriate constraint for each of the application's threads of execution and then contacts each corresponding local scheduler to set it.
 The controller's input is the desired application execution rate, given as a percentage of its maximum rate on the system (i.e., as if it were on a space-shared system).
 The application or its agent periodically feeds back to the controller its current execution rate.
 The controller automatically adjusts the local schedulers' constraints based on the error between the desired and actual execution rate, with the added constraint that utilization must be proportional to the target execution rate.
 In the common case, the only communication in the system is the feedback of the current execution rate of the application to the global controller, and synchronization of the local schedulers through the controller is very infrequent.
-Section 4 describes the global controller in detail.